code-423n4/2025-04-cabal/README.md

 Cabal is a liquid staking protocol built on Initia, allowing users to stake INIT (via xINIT/sxINIT) and whitelisted LP tokens, while also participating in a bribe marketplace to influence Initia's VIP gauge voting.

-For an in-depth technical overview of the system including user flows, please consult the [relevant documentation](https://thecabal.xyz/docs/cabal) of the project.
+For an in-depth technical overview of the system including user flows, please consult the [relevant documentation](https://github.com/code-423n4/2025-04-cabal/blob/main/DOCUMENTATION.md) of the project.
+This link presently points to the C4 GitHub repository documentation and will be updated during the contest to a live documentation link.

 ## Links